ajmal017/amp/core/dataflow_model/architecture.md

 - Note that `--experiment_builder` needs the name of a function, while `--config_builder` needs a function invocation
-  - This is because `run_experiment` function has a fixed signature, while a config builder function can accepts parameters
+  - This is because `run_experiment` function has a fixed signature, while a config builder function can accept parameters

 - This command line:
   - runs the experiment in `core.dataflow_model.master_experiment.run_experiment`